TykTechnologies/tyk-k8s-demo/.github/README.md

 ```
 ./up.sh --deployments portal,operator-httpbin tyk-stack
 ```
-This quick start command will stand up the entire Tyk stack along with the Tyk Enterprise Portal and the Tyk Operator.
+This quick start command will stand up the entire Tyk stack along with the Tyk Enterprise Portal and the Tyk Operator and httpbin CRD example.

 ## Possible deployments
 - `tyk-stack`: Tyk single region self-managed deployment